Ingrater/Spacecraft/README.md

 Setup
 -----

- * This project currently only works with dmd 2.058 on windows
+ * This project currently only works with dmd 2.060 on windows
+ * You will need a Visual Studio (2008,2010 and 2012 should work, I use 2010) and VisualD 0.3.34 ( http://www.dsource.org/projects/visuald )
- * You will also need my versions of druntime, phobos and thBase
+ * You will also need my versions of druntime, phobos and thBase (clone them from my github account)
+ * Make a copy of your dmd2\windows\bin folder to dmd2\windows\bin-nostd
- * Copy the sc.ini from thBase into your dmd2\windows\bin folder.
-Make a backup copy of the old one, it will break compiling other D projects.
+ * Copy the sc.ini from thBase into the just created dmd2\windows\bin-nostd folder.
+ * You might need to change the path to dmd inside druntime\win32nogc.mak and phobos\win32nogc.mak, it should point to your dmd2\windows\bin-nostd\dmd.exe
  * Download the data package from the download section and unzip into the Spacecraft\game\data directory
  * Make sure to install OpenAL